Caltavuturo massacre: Background

 The 250 hectares of communal land had been ceded to the municipality of Caltavuturo by the Duke of Fernardina, owner of more than 6,000 hectares of land (more than half of the entire municipality) after 1812 – the year that feudalism was abolished in Sicily.
 Before the abolition of feudalism, the villagers had the right to go on estates to collect firewood and vegetables, but that right expired in 1812 arousing the ire of the entire population.
 The dispute about access to the land lasted for years, until an agreement was reached under which the duke agreed to cede 250 hectares to the municipality in exchange for giving up the 'communal rights'.

 The citizens of Caltavuturo who waited anxiously to get hold of a piece of land to feed their families, fell from the frying pan into the fire.
 While the municipality had to distribute the land among the villagers, town administrators and notables stalled the distribution, because they wanted to appropriate the land personally.
 In the fall of 1892, with the advent of the Fasci Siciliani, the peasants were convinced that the distribution of the land was imminent and set aside grain to be used as seed.
 However, past mid-January 1893, nothing had been done to divide the land, risking that it could not be sown in time that year.

 On the evening of January 19 a crowded meeting discussed what to do next.
 Some pleaded for occupying the land while moderates argued for patience.
 After the meeting, the more radical elements went from house to house and convinced many to occupy the land early the next morning.
 Other leaders got wind of the manifestation and informed the army and police, while infiltrators were sent among the peasants.

 The massacre

 Landless peasants occupied the communal land at dawn and began to hoe the fields.
 The commander of the military stationed in the county tried to persuade the peasants to leave the fields and go home.
 The crowd ignored the warning and began to whistle and yell at the troops.
 To prevent the situation from worsening, the military withdrew and returned to the town.
-Shortly thereafter, a group of protesters stopped to till the soil and went to the town hall, demanding to speak with the mayor to no avail.
+Shortly thereafter, a group of protesters stopped tilling the soil and went to the town hall, demanding to speak with the mayor to no avail.